 Reduce guesswork and ensure that your microservices adhere to Reactive system best practices.
 Lagom’s highly opinionated framework provides guardrails to keep your design on track.

 Lagom is asynchronous and non-blocking by default, leveraging Pub/Sub messaging for communication between microservices and Akka Streams for fully back-pressured streaming.

 Single responsibility made simple

-Services can be deployed as they are, directly to production using commercial orchestration features in Lightbend Reactive Platform, which is available through an annual subscription.
+Services can be deployed directly to production using the Lightbend Reactive Platform’s commercial features, which are available through an annual subscription.